 Community structure

-The respondents from of the Sarucharai region belonged to different ethnic communities, such as tea garden labourers, Deoris, Dhobis, Kaibartas, Keots, Chutias, Ahoms, Sunni Muslims, Kalitas, and Brahmins.
-The majority comprised of the tea garden labourers community, including representatives from Tantis, Kurmis, Bhuyans, Nayaks, Rajputs, Ghatwals, Ravidas, Mirdhas etc. The approximate population size of the region was estimated to be around 700-800 individuals.
+The respondents from of the Sarucharai region belonged to different ethnic different age group local residents.
+The majority comprised of the tea garden labourer’s community, including representatives from Tantis, Kurmis, Bhuyans, Nayaks, Rajputs, Ghatwals, Ravidas, Mirdhas etc. The approximate population size of the region was estimated to be around 700-800 individuals.
 The number of individuals per household ranged from 2-8, with an average of 5 individuals.
 While the overall sex ratio of the respondents was 6:5:0, the average sex ratio in the households was 1:1:0 (Female: Male: Intersex).

 Prevalence of the species

 An earlier survey conducted in Kokrajhar district reported that 96.5% of respondents affirmed the occurrence of Varanus in their locality (Kour & Sharma, 2016).
 In comparison, 100% of the respondents from Sarucharai region confirmed the presence of V. salvator, and 71% confirmed the presence of V. bengalensis.
 No other species of monitor lizards in the region was reported by the respondents.
+They are known very well about this species groups scientific names?

 Hunting practices